-The School Accountability Report Card is available on request and is available annually by February 1st on the Internet at sanantoniousd.org.
+The School Accountability Report Card is available on request, and is available annually by February 1st on the Internet at www.mountshastausd.com.
 It contains information about the district and school regarding the quality of programs and its progress toward achieving stated goals.
 A copy will be provided upon request.
 [EC 33126, 32286, 35256, 35258, 51101]